health alternative header

 • Whole Medical Systems

 Whole medical systems are built upon complete systems of theory and practice.
 Often, these systems have evolved apart from and earlier than the conventional medical approach used in the United States.
 Examples of whole medical systems that have developed in Western cultures include homeopathic medicine and naturopathic medicine.
-Examples of systems that have developed in non-Western cultures include traditional traditional Chinese medicine and Ayurveda.
+Examples of systems that have developed in non-Western cultures include traditional traditional Chinese medicine and Ayurveda

 • Biologically Based Practices